 As the years progressed, Harley-Davidson branched out into a number of different transportation products, including boats and golf carts.
 Who knew?
 They even created a snowmobile for winter adventurers.

 Look, it’s a bedazzled Harley!
 This rhinestone-covered bike from 1973 (the Elvis era, of course) was created when its rider found himself bedridden and decided to pass the time by pimping out his ride.

 The final room allows you to sit on a number of different bikes bolted to the floor, for that perfect hardcore Harley photo.

-If you find yourself in Milwaukee, check it out – even if you’re not into motorcycles.
+If you find yourself in Milwaukee, don’t be bashful about checking out the Harley Davidson Museum, even if you’re not into motorcycles.